 How Not To Fall Into Depression As A startup

-I am a startup and I know how challenging it can be to label yourself a startup yet again.
-But it is okay, at least you made an attempt, maybe not in the right way.
+I know how challenging it can be to label yourself a small business owner when there’s nothing really to write home about.
+But it is okay, at least you are making an attempt, maybe not in the right way.

 Sometimes I just want to blow up, drop my pen and go a solo ride to not trying again.
-But I don’t want to keep on being dependent or end up being that tiny beneficial parasite.
-I definitely want to keep trying without getting slightly depressed after an unproductive day and night.
+Like you, I want to be independent and not a tiny parasite.
+The only option, no matter what, is to keep trying without getting depressed eveb after an unproductive days.

 1. Read stories of other founders and creatives